 Skills required to assess cybersecurity risks

 Cybersecurity vulnerabilities are largely made up of software flaws.
-Understanding the technical details of how such vulnerabilities come into being, the technically influence they have and how they can be mitigated requires precise software knowledge.
-Including software developers into the assessment group is therefore a highly recommended measure.
+Understanding the technical details of how such vulnerabilities come into being, the technical influence they have, and how they can be mitigated requires precise software knowledge.
+Including software developers in the assessment group is, therefore, a highly recommended measure.

 It is a misconception that all software professionals are software security professionals.
 The majority of today’s information security problems can be traced to flaws in code.
-Many software developer lacks basic training and understanding of cyber security.
+Many software developers lack basic training and understanding of cybersecurity.

 It is likewise a misconception that cybersecurity is a strictly technical field.
-Cybersecurity vulnerabilities are not exclusively found in hardware and software but also business process, organizational structures, human behavior and the environment in which the device operates.
-Thorough understanding of where, how and by whom the medical device will be operated is therefore important input for the risk assessment.
+Cybersecurity vulnerabilities are not exclusively found in hardware and software but also in business processes, organizational structures, human behavior, and the environment in which the device operates.
+A thorough understanding of where, how, and by whom the medical device will be operated is therefore important input for the risk assessment.

-All these competences are required in order to perform a comprehensive cybersecurity risk assessment and it is clear that it stretches beyond being an internal R&D activity.
+All these competencies are required in order to perform a comprehensive cybersecurity risk assessment and it is clear that it stretches beyond being an internal R&D activity.

 The risk assessment benefits from involving stakeholders beyond the immediate software development team.
 If specific cybersecurity expertise is lacking in the organization, the manufacturer should consider employing or train their own experts or outsource these functions to a competent partner.